RYAN-Techster1TOP/FakeNewsDetectionIIOT6/README.md

 # FakeNewsDetectionIIOT6
 This is our repository for our IIOT-6 Project task based on NLP modules used to build a Fake News Detection System.
+The purpose of this system is to develop a web-based Fake News Detection application that uses Natural Language Processing (NLP) models to classify news articles as Real or Fake.
+The system will allow users to input news text or a URL and receive a prediction result based on trained machine learning models.